Emulation of large-scale qubit registers with a phase-space approach: Additional results for 1-qubit observables

-For the sake of completeness, we show in Figs.~\ref{fig:exa-mf-comparison-qubit0}-\ref{fig:exa-psa-comparison-qubit0} the time-dependent Bloch coordinates of the first qubit of the chain (i.e., the qubit at the end of the chain) evolved with the same parameters as in Fig.~\ref{fig:exa-mf-comparison}-\ref{fig:exa-psa-comparison-obs-avg}.
-Both the exact and PSA data are very close to their qubit-averaged counterpart from Fig.~\ref{fig:exa-psa-comparison-obs-avg}, except in the range of parameters $k \le 5$, $\eta \ge 2$ (panels g, h, j, and k).
-Moreover, we found that the standard deviation of any Bloch coordinate between the $L$ qubits never exceeds 0.0606 for the exact resolution, 0.0592 for the PSA, and 0.189 for the MF.
+Both the exact and PSA data are very close to their qubit-averaged counterpart, except in the range of parameters $k \le 5$, $\eta \ge 2$ (panels g, h, j, and k).
+Moreover, we found that the standard deviation of any Bloch coordinate between the $L$ qubits does not exceeds 0.061 for the exact resolution, 0.0592 for the PSA, and 0.189 for the MF.
 From these observations, we deduce that considering qubit-averaged observables is sufficient to get a good understanding of 1-qubit observables, in the scope of our benchmark.